EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 New WHO organizational plan, announced on 22 April, reduces 10 divisions at headquarters to just four.

-Top amongst the familiar names in the big new division of Health Promotion, Disease Prevention and Control, are: Katherine O’Brien, as director of Immunization, Vaccines and Biologicals; Luz Maria De Regil, as director of Nutrition and Food Safety previously the unit chief for Multisectoral Action in Food Systems; and Etienne Krug, longtime director of the Department of Health Promotion, Social Determinants and a politically powerful WHO actors with strong connections to donors.
+Top amongst the familiar names in the big new division of Health Promotion, Disease Prevention and Control, headed by Jeremy Farrar, are: Katherine O’Brien, as director of Immunization, Vaccines and Biologicals; Luz Maria De Regil, as director of Nutrition and Food Safety previously the unit chief for Multisectoral Action in Food Systems; and Etienne Krug, longtime director of the Department of Health Promotion, Social Determinants and a politically powerful WHO actor with strong connections to donors.

 Tereza Kasaeva, former head of WHO’s TB department, has been named director of the newly combined WHO Department of HIV, Tuberculosis, Hepatitis, and Sexually Transmitted Infections.